area9innovation/flow9/resources/sublimetext/flower/README.md

 ### FAQ

 **Q: I get error: ` Error loading syntax file "Packages/Flow/Flow.tmLanguage": Unable to open Packages/Flow/Flow.tmLanguage`**
-**A:** Sublime Text assigns syntax for each opened file, and since the old plugin has moved away, path was changed.
+**A:** Sublime Text assigns syntax for each opened file, and since the old plugin was moved away, path was changed.
        Close & Reopen all files or set new syntax with `Set Syntax: Flow` command.

 **Q: I get error on compilation: `Could not find <component>/<component>.flow.
 Use -I <path>`**
 **A:** Most likely this file's `flow.config` doesn't have this component in includes section.
        Open context menu with right-click and select `Open flow.config` to check.

-**Q: In console I see that `flow/bin/lint*` is run, but linter highlights every line as error!**
+**Q: In console I see that `flow9/bin/lint*` is run, but linter highlights every line as error!**
 **A:** That should never happen since plugin doesn't depend on `flow/bin/lint*` batch files.
        Make sure that you don't have `SublimeLinter-contrib-flow` package.

 **Q: Linter works only when file is saved.
 How to lint code in the background?**
-**A:** Old linter/compiler works with files, so it's not possible to check source on the fly yet.
+**A:** Old linter/compiler works with files, so it's not possible to check source on the fly.
-       It may be fixed in the future.

 **Q: Lint error text is shown in status only when cursor is on the beginning of a line.
      How to make it show text in status when cursor is anywhere on this line?**
 **A:** This happens with old linter/compiler, which doesn't provide error column.
-       Add this to SublimeLinter config: `"no_column_highlights_line": true`
+       Add this to `SublimeLinter` config: `"no_column_highlights_line": true`

-**Q: It would be nice to have X feature.**
-**A:** Create a card in Flow Trello board & it'll be prioritized.

-**Q: I know Python and want to contribute.**
-**A:** Pull requests are welcome!
-Be sure to request review when you're done.